-1.0 Copland Study Area 2
+1.0 Hammond Study Area 2

 2.0 Hydrology 2

 3.0 Stormwater Drainage 4

 4.0 Existing Site Runoff Quality 4

 5.0 Built Environment 5

 6.0 Flooding 7

-7.0 Riparian Zone 8

-8.0 Costing 8
+6.0 Costing 7

-9.0 Stormwater Management Recommendations 8
+7.0 Stormwater Management Recommendations 8

-Appe ndix A - Stormwater Planning Matrix 11

-Appe ndix B - Stormwater Quantity Management 17

-Appe ndix C - Stormwater Quality Management 22

-Appe ndix D - Water Sensitive Urban Design (WSUD) 25
+Appendix A - Stormwater Planning Matrix 10 Appendix B - Stormwater Quantity Management 16 Appendix C - Stormwater Quality Management 21 Appendix D - Water Sensitive Urban Design (WSUD) 24

-1.0 Copland Study Area
+1.0 Hammond Study Area

-The Copeland Study Area is located to the east of the Wagga Wagga Town Centre.
-The site is bounded by Copeland St to the north, Marshalls Creek to the west, a drainage channel to the east and rural land to the south.
-The site occupies an area of 22.6 ha.
+The Hammond Study Area is located on Hammond Ave to the east of the Wagga Wagga Town Centre.
+The site is bounded by Hammond Ave to the south, Kooringal Road to the west and Tarcoola and Gillard Roads to the north and east respectively.
+The site occupies an area of 8.2ha.

-The site is generally level with a slight fall to the south west.
-The level of the subject area is typically consistent with the adjacent roadway.
+The site is generally level with a slight fall to the north.
+The landform of the Study Area has been previously modified to create a platform that is approximately 1.0m above land to the north.
+The site is typically at the same level as the adjacent roadways.